There’s A New COVID-19 Strain That Doctors Warn ‘Spreads More Quickly’ Than The Original Virus

 “There is no current evidence to suggest the new strain causes a higher mortality rate or that it affects vaccines and treatments, although urgent work is under way to confirm this,” he said.

-It is not known whether the new version of the coronavirus is also present in other nations, but its spread would be dire for many other countries like the U.S., where numerous cities and states are already nearing maximum ICU capacity.
+It is not known whether the new version of the coronavirus is also present in other nations, but its spread would be dire for many other countries, like the U.S., where numerous cities and states are already nearing maximum ICU capacity.
 For example, California has around 97 percent of its beds occupied despite strict lockdown orders, per The Mercury News.

 Worse still, the emergence of a more contagious variant comes as much of the public had likely hoped to spend time with friends and family over the holidays.
 Whitty has warned that despite the festive season, citizens must remain vigilant to prevent worsening the crisis.